Pteranodon: First fossils

 Pteranodon was the first pterosaur found outside of Europe.
-Its fossils first were found by Othniel Charles Marsh in 1871, in the Late Cretaceous Smoky Hill Chalk deposits of western Kansas.
+Its fossils first were found by Othniel Charles Marsh in either 1870 or 1871, in the Late Cretaceous Smoky Hill Chalk deposits of western Kansas.
 These chalk beds were deposited at the bottom of what was once the Western Interior Seaway, a large shallow sea over what now is the midsection of the North American continent.
 These first specimens, YPM 1160 and YPM 1161, consisted of partial wing bones, as well as a tooth from the prehistoric fish Xiphactinus, which Marsh mistakenly believed to belong to this new pterosaur (all known pterosaurs up to that point had teeth).
 In 1871, Marsh named the find Pterodactylus oweni, assigning it to the well-known (but much smaller) European genus Pterodactylus.
 Marsh also collected more wing bones of the large pterosaur in 1871.
 Realizing that the name he had chosen had already been used for Harry Seeley's European pterosaur species Pterodactylus oweni in 1864, Marsh renamed his giant North American pterosaur Pterodactylus occidentalis, meaning "Western wing finger," in his 1872 description of the new specimen.
 He named two additional species, based on size differences: Pterodactylus ingens (the largest specimen so far), and Pterodactylus velox (the smallest).

 Meanwhile, Marsh's rival Edward Drinker Cope had unearthed several specimens of the large North American pterosaur.
 Based on these specimens, Cope named two new species, Ornithochirus umbrosus and Ornithochirus harpyia, in an attempt to assign them to the large European genus Ornithocheirus, though he misspelled the name (forgetting the 'e').
 Cope's paper naming his species was published in 1872, just five days after Marsh's paper.
 This resulted in a dispute, fought in the published literature, over whose names had priority in what obviously were the same species.
 Cope conceded in 1875 that Marsh's names did have priority over his, but maintained that Pterodactylus umbrosus was a distinct species (but not genus) from any that Marsh had named previously.
 Re-evaluation by later scientists has supported Marsh's case, refuting Cope's assertion that P. umbrosus represented a larger, distinct species.